Marquette vs. Providence Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Marquette vs. Providence Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 19

-Tuesday's contest features the No. 6 Marquette Golden Eagles (9-2, 0-0 Big East) and the Providence Friars (9-2, 0-0 Big East) squaring off at Amica Mutual Pavilion (on December 19) at 8:30 PM.
-This matchup, according to our computer prediction, will result in a 74-69 win for Marquette.
+Tuesday's contest between the No. 6 Marquette Golden Eagles (9-2, 0-0 Big East) and the Providence Friars (9-2, 0-0 Big East) at Amica Mutual Pavilion has a projected final score of 74-69 based on our computer prediction, with Marquette coming out on top.
+Game time is at 8:30 PM on December 19.

-According to our computer prediction, Marquette is projected to cover the spread (4.5) versus Providence.
-The two teams are expected to fall short of the 145.5 total.
+According to our computer prediction, Marquette is projected to cover the point spread (4.5) versus Providence.
+The two sides are projected to fall short of the 146.5 over/under.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!